 General Howe, who had defeated the Americans but missed chances to surround and destroy them in Brooklyn and Manhattan, now decided that the weather in December 1776 was too cold for further campaigning and the Army went into winter quarters.
 Unfortunately for him, the difficulties in feeding and housing his troops conspired with the need to hold a great deal of captured territory to force Howe into disbursing his troops into smaller garrisons that were vulnerable to being cut off and defeated in detail.note Washington seized this opportunity and crossed back into New Jersey on Christmas night to capture the Hessian garrison at Trenton on Dec.
 26. This victory, and another victory at Princeton a week later, greatly boosted American morale and eventually led the British to abandon New Jersey.

 Once the weather got warm in 1777, Howe wasted much of the spring and summer before putting his army into boats, sailing up Chesapeake Bay, and capturing the by-now-American capital of Philadelphia.
 However, he again failed to win a decisive victory against Washington's army, and the ostensible coup in capturing the capital proved to be meaningless—in the decentralized Revolutionary United States, most authority lay in the hands of the states, and Congress had such a small associated bureaucracy it could just pack up and leave, which it did (decamping first to Lancaster, Pennsylvania and then further inland to York, PA).
 Meanwhile, an expeditionary force from Canada was decisively defeated at Saratoga in northern New York and shortly thereafter surrendered to the Americans.
 The intensity of the fighting and the result persuaded France that the rebels meant business and that this war would be a good opportunity to get revenge on Britain—even if it meant siding with people who they had once fought against and were opposed to everything they stood for (a strong monarchy, a large nobility, and powerful, vibrant Catholic Church).
-Seeing which way the tide seemed to be turning, the king of Spain also declared war on Britain, and the Dutch—the second-biggest commercial power after Britain—started to bankroll the French and the American rebels.
+Seeing which way the tide seemed to be turning, the Spanish Empire also declared war on Britain, with King Charles III ordering his local governor Bernardo de Gálvez to give the rebels economical and military help, and the Dutch Republic—the second-biggest commercial power after Britain—started to bankroll the French and the American rebels too.
 The colonies were now the least of Britain's problems; they were now at war with three of the five major powers in Europe.

 The transformation of a reluctant civil war into a world war with the foremost foreign powers of the day threatened Britain's holdings in the Caribbean and India.
 Britain itself was threatened, with the (Catholic) Irish making rumbles about siding with Britain's (Catholic) enemies again.
 All this led to a change in strategy.
 Having failed to achieve decisive victory in the northern colonies, in 1778 the Army shifted its efforts to the South, where there were more Loyalists (colonists still loyal to the Crown) and revolutionary fervor was weaker.
 The Southern strategy led to a series of successes.
 Savannah was captured and royal government was restored in Georgia.
 A Patriot army was captured at Charleston, South Carolina, another Patriot army was annihilated at Camden, and most of South Carolina returned to the Crown.
 Meanwhile, bitter over General Gates, his senior, stealing his credit, and politicians frustrating his military plans, General Benedict Arnold, hero of the failed Canadian expeditionary force and the great victory at Saratoga, defected back to the Crown in 1780.
 He conspired with the Army to hand over the Patriot fort at West Point, New York; the plot was discovered before he could act, however.
 Arnold defected without being caught and American morale suffered another body blow.